 If you do decide to apply for special provisions, be sure to keep a copy of any medical documentation you collect as this might be helpful if you want similar provisions later on at TAFE or uni.

 On the other hand, you might not want or need any extra help.
-Just remember cFfood | Nutrition and Cystic Fibrosis that if you are unwell on the day these allowances can help you do your best when you aren't feeling your best.
+Just remember that if you are unwell on the day these allowances can help you do your best when you aren't feeling your best.